Jump to Recipe Print Recipe

 Can you make this cookie stovetop?

 That is a great question; unfortunately, you can’t make this cookie stovetop.
-The direct heat to the bottom of the pan will burn your cookie.
+Direct heat on the bottom of the pan will burn your cookie.

 How do you store a skillet cookie?